-Contractors are often sued on the basis that they performed faulty work.
-Unfortunately, many faulty work claims aren't covered by a contractor's general liability policy.
-If you are a contractor, it is important to understand what types of claims are likely to be covered and which are not.
+Contractors are often sued by customers who allege they performed faulty work.
+Unfortunately, many faulty work claims aren't covered by a standard general liability policy.
+If you are a contractor, you should understand what types of claims are likely to be covered by your liability insurance and which are not.

 Requirements for Coverage

-Bodily Injury or Property Damage?
+Bodily Injury or Property Damage

 - If work you have completed sustains property damage, your policy won't cover that damage.
-For example, suppose you operate a masonry business.
-You are hired by a homeowner to install a brick wall.
+For example, suppose you operate a masonry business and have been hired by a homeowner to install a brick wall.
 Because you used the wrong type of mortar, the brick wall collapses after it is completed.
 If the homeowner demands that you redo the wall (or pay the cost of hiring another contractor), the claim will not be covered by your liability policy.

-The three exclusions described above generally don't apply if your faulty work causes bodily injury to a third party or damages property other than your work.
-For instance, in the electrical panel scenario outlined previously, suppose that the fire spreads from the panel to an adjacent wall.
-The wall is badly damaged.
-If the property owner sues you for damage to the wall, your liability policy should cover the claim.
-The claim should be covered because property other than the electrical panel has been damaged due to an occurrence.
+The exclusions described above generally don't apply if your faulty work causes bodily injury to a third party or damages property other than your work.
+For instance, in the electrical panel scenario outlined previously, suppose the fire spreads from the panel to an adjacent wall.
+If the property owner sues you for damage to the wall, the claim should be covered.
+This is because you have negligently caused damage to property other than the specific part you were working on.

 Similarly, if damage to your completed work injures a third party or causes damage to other property, that injury or damage should be covered.
 For instance, suppose you use the wrong type of mortar to build a brick wall.
 The wall collapses onto the homeowner's car, damaging the vehicle.
 Your liability policy should cover the damage to the car.
 In this case, your faulty work caused damage to property other than your completed work (the wall).